This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If a website or web-based application isn’t working properly on your MacBook Pro, these sites might ask you to enable and allow cookies.
 But how in the world do you do that?

-To enable and allow cookies on your MacBook in Safari, go to “Preference,” then “Privacy,” and uncheck “Block all cookies.”
+To enable and allow cookies on your MacBook in Safari, go to “Preference (Settings on macOS Ventura and above),” then “Privacy,” and uncheck “Block all cookies.”

 As a former Mac administrator and everyday Mac user, I’ll show you all the steps and caveats of enabling cookies in macOS.